aws-samples/serverless-resilience-workshop/README.md

 ## LICENSE

+This library is licensed under the MIT-0 License.
+See the LICENSE file.

 This package depends on and may incorporate or retrieve a number of third-party software packages (such as open source packages) at install-time or build-time or run-time ("External Dependencies").
 The External Dependencies are subject to